isabella232/AKS-ANF-Trident-Automation/README.md

 This solution aims to provide a one-touch option for users looking to deploy AKS with ANF as the backend storage allowing for dynamic volume provisioning via Astra Trident CSI using terraform.

-## Features
+## Workflows
-The solution provides the following features:
+The solution provides the following workflows:

 * Deploy an AKS Cluster
 * Deploy Azure NetApp Files (ANF)